 - Tire and rubber: In tire manufacturing, IIoT sensors are used to help guarantee that the disparate materials in these products — rubber, cloth, plastic and more — are assembled correctly and efficiently.
 Sensors also monitor rubber strain during production, and can be included as part of the product to monitor pressure, mileage and wear.

-The aforementioned industries are just a sampling of the benefits of IIoT solutions.
+The industries mentioned above are just a sampling of the benefits of IIoT solutions.
 These sensors can be applied to the manufacturing process in a broad range of industries — including heavy equipment manufacturing, building equipment manufacturing, consumer packaged goods manufacturing and more.

 In nearly any industrial manufacturing process, sensors can enable predictive maintenance, improve maintenance processes, allow for more accurate process monitoring, and facilitate remote data collection and analysis.